KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     │   └───Public
     └───Tests

-I am going to take a moment to talk about what we have here as a way to understand it better.
+Let's take a moment to talk about what we have here as a way to understand it better.
 This already breaks from my approach and I think it does so in a good way.
 First off, the module is not the entire git repo.
 It will be contained in the sub `PSGraphViz` folder.
 The `Private` and `Public` folders will contain the functions for the module.
-I added Classes because I plan on using them for this project.

-By moving the Module out of the root of the repository, it allows us to have the Examples, Tests, build and publish components outside the module.
+By moving the Module out of the root of the repository, it allows us to have the examples, tests, build and publish components outside the module.
 I like this because they don't need to be a part of the module and require additional dependencies that the module should not need when deployed.
+I like this and I plan on addopting it going forward.

 # Additional files and components

 There are a lot of additional files I need to point out.
-I tend to start with empty placeholder files and build them as I work through each one.

 ## \build.ps1
 Having this file makes it very easy to figure out where to build from.
 I have used psake before and the common pattern is to have a build.ps1 file as a starting point that then calls the psake.ps1 file.